global-asp/lida-source/en/0025_talking-about-family.md

 "Mina is four years old.
 She goes to preschool.
 Miriam is ten, so she goes to school."

 ##
-"All of my children go to school.
+"All of my children are in school.
 My son will graduate next year."

 ##
 "That is great!
-They grow so fast.
-What will he do then?"
+They grow up so fast.
+What does he want to do afterwards?"

 ##
 "He wants to work, but I tell him he should go to university."

 ##
-"That's a good idea.
-I also hope my children will do that."
+"That is a good idea.
+I also hope my children will go to university one day."

 ##
 * License: CC BY
 * Text: Espen Stranger-Johannessen
-* Illustration: TBD
+* Illustration: Sigrid Gullberg Hansen
 * Language: en